 Students will demonstrate civic responsibility as active and productive members of the school and regional community.

 The Massachusetts Department of Elementary and Secondary Education (DESE) prepares a report card for all school districts annually.
-You may read Whittier's annual letter explaining the report card, and view the report card at DESE's website.
+You may read Whittier's annual letter (in English, Español, and Português) explaining the report card, and view the report card at DESE's website.